 Drs.
-Napel and Sommer will initially appoint the Steering Committee (SC), which consists of themselves and 4 Program Faculty, who will serve for two years.
+Napel and Daniel will initially appoint the Steering Committee (SC), which consists of themselves and 4 Program Faculty, who will serve for two years.

 We have assembled an outstanding Advisory Committee, which meets annually, consisting of both Stanford faculty and external advisors.